Our Services

 Helpful Resources

-Medically approved next steps include prompt evaluation by a pediatrician or neurologist with exams and sometimes MRI to confirm and rule out other causes, plus early therapies such as physical, occupational, and speech therapy and spasticity treatments like stretching, medications, or botulinum toxin; seek urgent care if symptoms are sudden or worsening.
-Full guidance, red flags, and treatment choices are detailed below.
+Because other conditions can mimic CP, accurate diagnosis matters.
+Medically approved next steps include prompt evaluation by a pediatrician or neurologist, physical exams, and sometimes MRI imaging to confirm CP and rule out other causes.
+Early treatment may include physical, occupational, and speech therapy, along with spasticity management such as stretching, medications, or botulinum toxin injections.
+Seek urgent care if symptoms appear suddenly or worsen rapidly.

 If you or your child is having trouble with movement — such as stiff muscles, poor coordination, delayed milestones, or unusual walking patterns — it is natural to wonder: Is it cerebral palsy?